Lksimpson/NailDiseaseClassification/README.md

 A comprehensive deep learning system for detecting and classifying nail diseases using multiple state-of-the-art computer vision models with an interactive web interface.

+## ⚠️ Medical Disclaimer

+**This application is for informational purposes only and is not a substitute for professional medical diagnosis, treatment, or advice.** Always seek the advice of a qualified healthcare provider with any questions you may have regarding a medical condition.

 ## Overview

 This project implements a multi-model approach to nail disease classification, combining object detection and classification techniques to provide accurate diagnosis of various nail conditions.
 The system includes five different classification models, YOLO-based nail detection, GradCAM visualization for model interpretability, and a user-friendly web interface.